Dani3lSun/apex-app-crappybird/README.md

 ####Twitter API
 The game uses the [Twitter REST API (Application-only Authentication)](https://dev.twitter.com/rest/public) to display info from twitter.
 Because of that, you must create a twitter developer account.
 Also you must create a Twitter App under [https://apps.twitter.com/](https://apps.twitter.com/) to get the authentication tokens.
-Create a readonly App named for example "CrappyBird Apex" and note down the 2 tokens (Consumer Key / Consumer Secret).
+Create a readonly App named for example "CrappyBird APEX" and note down the 2 tokens (Consumer Key / Consumer Secret).
 These keys are needed later.

 ####Oracle SSL Wallet
 To communicate with the Twitter API (api.twitter.com) over HTTPS, a SSL Wallet is needed for database which contains the 2 CA certificates from api.twitter.com.
 A ready to go wallet is included in the source directory under [../source/wallets/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/wallets).
 The password of the wallet is "Twitter2015".
 The wallet must be deployed on the database server.

-####Oracle Apex
+####Oracle APEX
 - Create a new empty Workspace and Schema on DB.
-- In Apex Administration add valid email settings.
+- In APEX Administration add valid email settings.
 APEX_MAIL is used to send emails.

 ###Database
 Application should run on all versions of Oracle Database > 11gR2 (Developed on 11gR2 XE).